magento/devdocs/src/guides/v2.3/migration/migration-tool-configure.md

 1. Copy them from `<your Magento 2 install dir>/vendor/magento/data-migration-tool/etc/<migration edition>/<ce or version>/` to `<your Magento 2 install dir>/app/code/Vendor/Migration/etc/<migration edition>/<ce or version>/` and remove the `.dist` [extension](https://glossary.magento.com/extension).

 1. Update the path to the new copied file in the `<options>` node of `config.xml`.
-The updated path should be a full file path (e.g., /path/to/copied-file.xml) or module `magento/data-migration-tool` install relative file path (e.g., etc/path/to/copied-file.xml).
+The updated path should be a full file path (e.g., /path/to/copied-file.xml) or magento/data-migration-tool module relative file path (e.g., etc/path/to/copied-file.xml).

 The `<your Magento 2 install dir>/vendor/magento/data-migration-tool/etc` and `<your Magento 2 install dir>/vendor/magento/data-migration-tool/etc/<ce version>` directories contain the following configuration files: